• Home

 De-stressing is easier said than done — particularly when traveling.
 Research conducted by the American Psychological Association found that 67% of adults have experienced significant stress in the last year and a half, and experts predict that our high levels of stress will cause “serious health and social consequences for years to come”.

-Traveling can be a trigger for stress-related conditions, but it can also help us reduce stress levels.
+Traveling can trigger stress-related conditions but also reduce stress levels.
 Studies find that short vacations may help those who experience stress and pressure at work and researchers recommend incorporating low-intensity physical activity like walking, light yoga, or swimming during your vacation.

 Before You Jet Out